flutter/gallery/README.md

    * Deploy the gallery to the Firebase hosted [staging site](https://gallery-staging-flutter-dev.web.app/)
    * Deploy a new Android build to the Play Store [beta track](https://play.google.com/apps/testing/io.flutter.demo.gallery)

-3. Production: Once satisfied,
+3. **Production**: Once satisfied,
     * Publish the drafted [GitHub release](https://github.com/flutter/gallery/releases) (`Edit draft` -> `Publish release`).
-    * Deploy the gallery to the Firebase hosted [production site](https://gallery.flutter.dev) by running this [workflow](https://github.com/flutter/gallery/actions/workflows/deploy_web.yml) using GitHub's UI.
+    * Deploy the gallery to the Firebase hosted [production site](https://gallery.flutter.dev) by running [this workflow](https://github.com/flutter/gallery/actions/workflows/deploy_web.yml) with `prod` using GitHub's UI.
-    * Promote the Play Store beta to production by running this [workflow](https://github.com/flutter/gallery/actions/workflows/deploy_play_store.yml) using GitHub's UI.
+    * Promote the Play Store beta to production by running [this workflow](https://github.com/flutter/gallery/actions/workflows/deploy_play_store.yml) with `promote_to_production` using GitHub's UI.

-More information about running workflows is available at http://go/flutter-gallery-manual-deployment.
+More information about doing these things locally is available at [go/flutter-gallery-manual-deployment](http://go/flutter-gallery-manual-deployment).

 ## Tests